geronimodennis/NsSuiteQLrunner/docs/HOW_TO_USE.md

 ## 6. Ask AI About Reports, Searches, And Records

-Select `AI Chat` in the header to show or hide the floating chat panel below the button.
+Select `AI Chat` in the Query Editor controls to show or hide the floating chat panel.

 Use it for questions like: